MOTHER'S DAY SPECIALS! SHOW ME MORE

 Springer Publishing Co Inc

 Concise and well-organized, this advanced physiology and pathophysiology text promotes deep understanding of key pathophysiological concepts and relates them to major disorders commonly seen in practice.
-It is distinguished by its stellar organization and writing that clarifies difficult-to-understand disease mechanisms.
-The second edition offers several new features that add to its value in preparing the student clinician to care for patients with a broad variety of disorders effectively.
-The second edition retains the inclusive language and conceptual organization central to the appeal and usefulness of the first edition.
-Coverage of new scientific advances update the original disease descriptions.
+The second edition offers new features that add to its value in preparing the student clinician to care for patients with a broad variety of disorders, as well as coverage of new scientific advances.

 With the aim of preparing students to be well-informed and confident decision makers in primary care settings, the text provides the key knowledge required to master pharmacology for prescriptive practice.
 Addressing both healthy organ function and disease-associated changes, it details and illustrates the cellular structure and function of each organ system and mechanisms of associated major clinical disorders.
 It examines the reasons patients often present with particular symptoms, the rationale for ordering specific diagnostic tests and interpretation of the results, and common management strategies that proceed from the underlying pathology.
-The text is replete with case presentations to illustrate concepts, over 500 images, key points at the end of each chapter to reinforce knowledge, and a glossary defining correct terminology.
+The text is replete with case studies to illustrate concepts, more than 500 images, key points to reinforce knowledge, and a glossary of essential terminology.
 Comprehensive instructor resources accompany the text.
-Purchase includes online access via most mobile devices or computers
+Print purchase includes online access to CourseConnect, an interactive learning platform.

 New to the Second Edition: